Large-Momentum Effective Theory: Lattice Parton Physics with LaMET

 \subsubsection{Soft function}

 As the remaining piece towards physical TMDPDFs, the soft function must be calculated in lattice QCD.
 In particular, the reduced soft function in \eq{reduced} eliminates the regulator-scheme-dependence of the off-the-light-cone quasi-TMDPDF, so its calculation alone has great physical significance.
-According to \secs{tmd}{others}, two methods have been proposed to calculate the off-the-light-cone soft function or reduced soft function on the lattice, as we discuss in order in the following.
+According to \secs{offlight}{others}, two methods have been proposed to calculate the off-the-light-cone soft function or reduced soft function on the lattice~\cite{Ji:2019sxk}, as we discuss in the following.
+One relies on simulating HQET on the lattice, while the other requires calculating a light-meson form factor of transversely-separated current products.